We are working on the site and some pages might be unavailable.

 CURE will coordinate ride shares for participants interested in connecting with others who would like to travel to the retreat center together.

 Please complete this form to apply.
 Applications will be processed in the order they are received.
 After CURE reviews your eligibility, you will receive a link to register for the retreat.
 Details, including the exact retreat location, will be provided at that time.
-To ensure the safety of participants, we are not publishing that information online.
+To ensure the safety of participants, we are not publishing location information online.

 The retreat fee includes all facilitated sessions, accommodations for three nights (taxes included), and three freshly prepared meals per day (vegetarian, vegan, and gluten-free options available).
 If you’re interested in tent camping, please indicate this when you apply.
 The total fee depends on the room you select: